-To learn all of the benefits that DRaaS brings to an organization, join us for our live webinar, “DRaaS: Not Just for Disasters Any More”, on September 12th at 1 p.m.
-ET and 10 a.m.
-PT to learn how DRaaS can help you:
+To learn all of the benefits that DRaaS brings to an organization, join us for our on demand webinar, “DRaaS: Not Just for Disasters Any More”, to learn how DRaaS can help you:

 - Recover from ransomware, stolen user laptops and other end user errors.

 - Modernize infrastructure by easing hardware upgrades, testing new or upgraded applications, and even assisting organizations migrate applications to the cloud.